RaspAP/raspap-docs/docs/index.md

 ## Quick start
 Start with a clean install of the [latest release of Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
 Both the 32- and 64-bit release versions are supported.
 The Raspberry Pi OS desktop distro is currently unsupported.

+!!! note "Note"
-> :information_source: **Note**: Be sure to use an official power supply with your device.
+    Be sure to use an official power supply with your device.
 Power supply requirements [differ by Raspberry Pi model](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
 Inadequate voltage is the source of many WiFi issues.

 Update RPi OS to its latest version, including the kernel and firmware, followed by a reboot: